 Wilmington is a historic port city along the Cape Fear River in North Carolina.
-Steeped in history ranging from pirate visitors, the American Revolution, the Civil War, World War II up to today’s hip culture – the charming coastal city with colonial beginnings is packed with plenty to see and do.
+Steeped in history ranging from pirate visitors to the American Revolution, the Civil War, World War II, up to today’s hip culture – the charming coastal city with colonial beginnings is packed with plenty to see and do.

 24 hours is enough time to enjoy the vibrant city and leave one wanting more of Wilmington.

 Most ads you see on this site are affiliate links.
 If you click through and make a purchase I’ll get a small commission.
 So, thanks in advance for helping me keep bringing you the content you enjoy!